 - The recommended time of day for an Enchanted Rock wedding

 Wait, you mean we can just go to Enchanted Rock and get married!?

 There are some laws in place for you to follow in order to make your marriage official in the eyes of the government.
-If that’s not your thing you should totally look into commitment ceremonies!
-But if you’re looking for the laws and marriage license requirements here you go…
+If that’s not your thing then I recommend looking into commitment ceremonies!
+If you’re looking for the laws and marriage license requirements here you go…

 - In Texas you can get married without witnesses!
 Meaning you just need someone who is ordained to sign your marriage license.

 - You must wait 72 hours after you receive your marriage license for your ceremony to be performed.